Disclaimer: This post contains affiliate links.

 4 oz sparkling water or club soda

-Making Homemade Fruit Simple Syrups
+Making Homemade Simple Syrups

-They last for 2-3 weeks in the refrigerator, so you can make your syrups days before you're planning on entertaining or sipping on your mocktails.
+Simple syrups last for 2-3 weeks in the refrigerator, so you can make your syrups days before you're planning on entertaining or sipping on your mocktails.

-Frequently Asked Questions
+Frequently Asked Questions About Mocktails

 These recipes were created for plain soda water, but sparkling water comes in all kinds of flavors so feel free to get creative!
 Berry and citrus sparkling water flavors are delicious in mocktails featured above and will enhance the flavor of your drink.
 If you're worried about combining flavors, just match the flavor of your sparkling water to the fruit or syrup flavor in your mocktail.